 Data Processing and support for Continuous Data Engineering

 Open Data Lake stores the raw data from various data sources in a standardized open format.
-However, use cases such as data exploration, interactive Analytics, and Machine Learning require that the raw data is processed to create use-case-driven trusted datasets.
+However, use cases such as data exploration, interactive Analytics, and Machine Learning require that the raw data be processed to create use-case-driven trusted datasets.
 For Data Exploration and Machine Learning use cases, users continually refine data sets for their analysis needs.
 As a result, every data lake implementation must enable users to iterate between data engineering and use cases such as interactive analytics and Machine Learning.
 We call this “Continuous Data Engineering”.

 Continuous Data Engineering involves the interactive ability to author, monitor, and debug data pipelines.
 In an Open Data Lake, these pipelines are authored using standard interfaces and open source frameworks such as SQL, Python, Apache Spark, and/or Apache Hive.

-Data Access and consumption
+Data Access and Consumption

 The most visible outcome of Data Lake is the types of use cases it enables.
 Whether the use case is Data Exploration, Interactive analytics, or machine learning, access to data is vital.
 The access to data can be through SQL or programmatic languages such as Python, R, Scala, etc. While SQL is the norm for interactive analysis, programmatic languages are used for more advanced applications like machine learning and deep learning.

 Open Data Lake supports data access through the standards-based implementation of SQL with no proprietary extensions.
 It enables external tools to access that data through standards such as ODBC and JDBC.
-Also, the Open Data Lake supports programmatic access to data via standard programming languages such as R, Python, and Scala and standard libraries for numerical computation and machine learning such as TensorFlow, Apache Spark, MLib, MXNet, Tensorflow, Keras, and SciKit Learn.
+Also, the Open Data Lake supports programmatic access to data via standard programming languages such as R, Python, and Scala and standard libraries for numerical computation and machine learning such as TensorFlow, Apache Spark, MLib, MXNet, TensorFlow, Keras, and SciKit Learn.

-Data Governance – Discoverability, Security and Compliance
+Data Governance – Discoverability, Security, and Compliance